bueler/mcd-extended/c/README.md

 This did about 61000 flops per degree of freedom, illustrating optimal complexity, and about 61 processor-microseconds per degree of freedom.

+Consider Newton-Krylov-multigrid runs, which do not use NGS.
+These use `-snes_fd_color`, the default, and the FEM method has a 9 point stencil versus the 5 point stencil of FD, so FEM already does more residual calls on a given mesh.

-The following comparison of Newton-Krylov-multigrid runs, which do not use NGS, shows that in the above FD-versus-FEM comparison it is the Q1 FEM NGS that causes most of the performance hit.
-This compares different resolutions but generating nearly the same accuracy; Q1 FEM is more accurate in L^inf:
+The following comparison different resolutions but they generate nearly the same accuracy; Q1 FEM is more accurate in L^inf.
+The comparison shows that in the above FD-versus-FEM comparison for FAS-multigrid it is the Q1 FEM NGS that causes most of the performance hit.

     $ timer mpiexec -n 20 --map-by core --bind-to hwthread ./bratu -lb_fd -lb_exact -da_grid_x 5 -da_grid_y 5 -snes_converged_reason -lb_counts -ksp_converged_reason -pc_type mg -snes_rtol 1.0e-12 -da_refine 11
       Linear solve converged due to CONVERGED_RTOL iterations 5